getgrav/grav-learn/pages/06.forms/02.forms/11.how-to-forms-in-modular-pages/docs.md

 This step is needed because if you don't explicitly add `form.action`, the code usually looks for the page route, but being the form in a modular subpage, not an actual page, the path is wrong and breaks the form submit.

-So if the modular page is e.g. `site.com/my-page`, just put `form: action: /my-page` in `modular.md` If the modular page is the homepage, just put `form: action: /`
+So if the modular page is e.g. `site.com/my-page`, just put `form: action: /my-page` in `modular.md` Even if the modular page is the homepage, use the page route, e.g. `form: action: /home`

 #### A live example